- Guadeloupe: Discover This Caribbean Island For An Awesome Beach Vacation With Kids

-- 3. Guadeloupe is French
+- 3. Guadeloupe has gorgeous scenery

-- 4. Guadeloupe has gorgeous scenery
+- 4. Guadeloupe has lovely beaches everywhere

-- 5. Guadeloupe has easy driving, but…
+- 5. Guadeloupe has an enormous Marine Reserve

-- 6. Guadeloupe has lovely beaches
+- 6. Guadeloupe has delicious food

-- 7. Guadeloupe has its own pace
+- 7. Guadeloupe has Pointe-A-Pitre’s markets

-- 8. Guadeloupe has impressive snorkeling
+- 8. Guadeloupe has a must-see Colonial Hotel

 - Pin it for later!

-Then a Guadeloupian mom at my daughter’s school spent an afternoon telling me about the rainforests, waterfalls and volcanoes, beautiful beaches, world-class marine reserve, and French-creole cuisine.
+Like many American sun-seekers I had never heard of the Caribbean Island of Guadeloupe.
+Then a Guadeloupian mom at my daughter’s school told me about the rainforests, waterfalls and volcanoes, beautiful beaches, world-class marine reserve, and French-creole cuisine.

 At the Ti-Moun kids club there were usually 6-10 kids and 3 adults.
 A big friendly counselor with dreadlocks always greeted my daughter by name.

-4. Guadeloupe has gorgeous scenery
+3. Guadeloupe has gorgeous scenery

 It’s essential to spend a day exploring rain-forest-covered Basse-Terre.